Thireus/GGUF-Tool-Suite/README.md

 ## 📁 Recipe Examples

-Examples of ik_llama.cpp-compatible recipes are included in the `recipe_examples` folder.
+Examples of recipes are included in the `recipe_examples` folder.
 Have a look at the file name or inside the recipe files to see the VRAM and RAM requirements of each.

 > ⚠️ You’re encouraged to build your own recipes tailored to your setup rather than relying on others'.